IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 - Corrupt.
 In charge of tax collection on agriculture, has been cutting taxes on his own groves
 	- Faking tax breaks for funds used to "revitalize saltwood groves" - in reality has not been expanding groves much.
 Has been trying to buy out Orin Skymark's lands as part of supposed revitalization
 	- Financials has been bad (parents squandered their wealth), has turned to corruption to keep up
+	- Owes money to Giltstern

 **Kingfisher** (treasury/commerce): she.
 Distant, refined, calculating.
 - Identity: Kristryn Eledeia.
-Married an Avizallo noble who she found out was the previous Kingfisher in order to assume the role from him.
+Married an Avizallo noble (Evran Eledeia) who she found out was the previous Kingfisher in order to assume the role from him.
 	- Knew he was terminally ill - got close to him, proved her worth, convinced him she should be inducted.
 	- Eledeia family was also a saltwood baron
 - The most versed in Avizallo's economic situation